Sairaghav1999/Sairaghav1999/README.md

 ### Hi there 👋 I'm [Sai Raghavendra Viravalli](https://sairaghavendra.me) 👋🏼

 I'm a **Masters Student** based in Boston ☀️.
-I'm a coding passionate focused on **Python**.
+I'm a coding passionate focused on **Python & R**.
 Interested in Data Engineering, Data Science, Business Intelligence & Data Analytics.

 I personally work on **Football Analytics** using **R**, **Python**, **Tableau**, **PowerBI** as I am very much passionate about the sport and the modern football make use of **Technology** in it and thats something which really makes me pursue this in the meantime.